 [This is the the seventh in a series of posts about learning objectives.
 We’ve now compiled all the posts into a single downloadable guide to writing learning objectives if you want to check that out.]

-As we mentioned in the last post, there are three different kinds of learning: learning about things you can “know,” learning about things you can “do,” and learning about things you “feel.”
+As we mentioned in an earlier post, Bloom believed there are three different kinds of learning: learning about things you can “know,” learning about things you can “do,” and learning about things you “feel.”
 We will refer to these as knowledge, skills, and attitudes, or “KSAs” for short.

-In this post, we’re going to consider the “skills” domain more closely.
+In this post, we’re going to consider the “skills” domain more closely, looking at six different levels of skill.
 The information below is based on the theories of R.H.
 Dave (1975), and draws from explanations of those theories that appear at Don Clark’s well-known “Big Dog Little Dog” instructional design blog.
 Check out Clark’s material on learning domains to read more about this hierarchy and to learn about alternate versions of this hierarchy by Simpson and Harrow if you’re interested.
 I’ve written about Dave’s hierarchy because it’s the one that seems most useful to me, but the others are also popular, well-known, and well-regarded.

 This information can help you create a more effective workforce training program.